Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What are the fees?

 Investment funds do not have entry or exit fees, and there are no administration fees for topping up other than management fees.
-Minors do not have to pay the $20 annual fee.
+Simplicity no longer charges a $20 membership fee for all members.

 What other products does Simplicity offer?